Onmyo-Za: Influences

-Musically Matatabi was influenced by heavy metal bands such as Judas Priest, Annihilator and Destruction, and by Rush.
+Matatabi was influenced by heavy metal bands such as Judas Priest, Annihilator, Destruction, and Rush.
 Osamu Tezuka and Futaro Yamada had a significant influence on him.
 Matatabi also hailed Ningen Isu as the precedent playing heavy metal and singing in Japanese.
 Kuroneko said she respects Ronnie James Dio as her eternal goal.
 In addition to that, her inspirations included Kenji Miyazawa and Zdzisław Beksiński.
 Karukan cites Jason Becker, Maneki and Paul Gilbert as his main influences.
 He practiced songs by "Shrapnel" Artists back in the day such as Jason Becker, Richie Kotzen, Greg Howe and so on, and covered Megadeth's songs along with Maneki.
 Maneki listed Gary Moore's "Blues Alive" as his favorite album.